Tongue-tie (ankyloglossia) in babies can affect both breastfeeding and bottle-feeding. Here we explain about tongue-tie symptoms and treatment.

 What can I expect after my baby’s tongue-tie division?

 Babies are often unsettled in the first day or two after a tongue-tie division and might need more cuddles and nurturing.
-After the procedure, you’ll probably see a white patch under your baby’s tongue; this takes 24 to 48 hours to heal but it won’t bother your baby (UNICEF, 2018).
+After the procedure, you’ll probably see a white patch under your baby’s tongue; this takes 24 to 48 hours to heal but it won’t bother your baby (UNICEF, no date).

 Do I need to do anything after the tongue-tie division?